top of page

 Forcing NT social skills on Autistic people leads to:

-The rationale behind teaching Social Skills is so that Autistic people learn how to socialise in the 'real world' (with NTs...) so they can make friends and live fulfilling lives.
+The rationale behind Social Skills Training is so that Autistic people learn how to socialise in the 'real world' (with NTs...) so they can make friends and succeed.
 But often the result is the opposite.
-Telling them that in order to make friends and be successful in life they must change who they are and act differently is extremely damaging.
+Telling them that in order to make friends and be successful in life they need to change who they are and act differently is damaging.
 It teaches them to mask.
-Having to adopt the social skills of NTs makes Autistic people feel more isolated, insecure, depressed, and anxious because they feel they have act less autistic if they want to be accepted.
-It doesn't result in long-lasting meaningful friendships - it results in friendships that are surface-level, one-sided, less meaningful, and ultimately leave the Autistic person feeling misunderstood and burnt out due to the exhaustion of mimicking NTs.
-As a marginalised group of people Autistics have been historically socially rejected, bullied, and excluded since being young children - even when they try and adopt the social skills of NTs and act like everyone else.
-Social Skills training teaches them they must fit in, blend in, and they learn that it's not OK to be who they are.
+Having to adopt the social skills of NTs makes Autistic people feel more isolated, depressed, and anxious because they feel they have to act less autistic if they want to be accepted.
+It doesn't result in long-lasting, meaningful friendships - it results in friendships that are surface-level, one-sided, less meaningful, and they ultimately leave the Autistic person feeling misunderstood.
+As a group of people, Autistics have been historically socially rejected, bullied, and excluded since being young children - even when they try to adopt the social skills of NTs and act like everyone else.
+Social Skills training teaches that being who they are is not OK.

 Autistic people have BETTER social engagement when they are with other Autistic people